infinitytracking/InfinityJavascriptBundle/README.md

 Symfony2 Bundle to add Infinity Tracking JavaScript code to your site.
 Support for page tracking, number replacement, custom triggers.

+The configuration you define is made available to all twig templates through the use of an extension within the bundle.

 ##Configure

 Provide your Installation ID, along with Tracking Pool (dgrp) IDs and the